 They can be one step closer to treating him on the spot, effectively, because they have that information.
 They also have your contact information so that you can be called quickly.

 What about this one?

 You are at a local amusement park and are separated from your young child.
 Even though you know that you’ve taught them to find the nearest park employee and wait, you still have to be proactive in getting help.
-Instead of trying to describe your child, or showing them a photo on your cellphone that you only have, what if you had one or two of these cards in your day bag that you could hand to attendants to have more looking out for your child?
+Instead of trying to describe your child, or showing them a photo on your cell phone that you only have, what if you had one or two of these cards in your day bag that you could hand to attendants to have more people looking out for your child?

 None of the above scenarios are meant to spook you, I promise, but to make you think about how they can be helpful, especially with younger children who don’t have a lot of vocabulary to share full information.
-Not only are they good for emergencies like this, but they’re good information to have in your Family Emergency Binder as well!
+Not only are emergency ID cards good for emergencies like this, but they’re good information to have in your Family Emergency Binder as well!
 We keep a copy of an ID card for each member of our family in our emergency car kit and in our emergency bags.

 How to Create Your Own Emergency ID Cards for Your Family